restx/restx.github.io/docs/features.md

    because we can't live without them

-## cloud friendly (soon)
+## cloud friendly

    ready to deploy on many cloud offerings (Cloudbees, heroku, ...)

 ## easy to setup

-   a command line helps to create new apps, run and deploy them on the cloud
+   a command line helps to create new apps, compile and run them on the cloud

+## developer friendly

+   auto compile mode gives very fast feedback cycles, almost like with an interpreted language.
+Being pure Java you also have very good IDE support.
+And a special care has been given to developer experience, with good error management (try to send a badly formatted json when you use a POST or PUT get an idea).
+Moreover, the use of annotation processor allows to raise errors at compile time, if you mistype a Path parameter for instance.

 <div class="go-next">
 <ul>
 	<li><a href="install.html"><i class="icon-cloud-download"> </i> Install</a></li>